29 May 2019 Annual Members’ Show

 The Colorado Photographic Arts Center is proud to announce its 56th Annual Juried Members’ Show, a tradition that showcases the talents of CPAC’s core constituency and provides local artists with an important exhibition opportunity.

-The public is invited to a free Opening Reception + Award Ceremony on July 13, when Kiernan will select and present the Best in Show award.
-The Best in Show winner will receive $300 and the selected image will be added to CPAC’s Permanent Collection.
-Kiernan will also present two Honorable Mention Awards.
-Finally, the Director’s Choice winner will receive a $100 award, presented by CPAC Executive Director Samantha Johnston.
+At a public Opening Reception + Award Ceremony on July 13, Kiernan selected winners for Best in Show and two Honorable Mention awards.
+The Best in Show winner received $300 and the selected image was added to CPAC’s Permanent Collection.
+The Director’s Choice winner received a $100 award, presented by CPAC Executive Director Samantha Johnston.

 “Each year, CPAC’s Annual Members’ Show continues to evolve, reaching both our Colorado constituency and many out of state members,” said Johnston.
 “It is especially meaningful to me to see the growth of our members’ work and appreciate the incredible range of imagery created by all the participants.
 I look forward to this exhibition every year.”